roovyshapiro/VTiger_KPI_Dashboard/README.md

 (env)$
 ```

-Next, make sure to install the dependencies in requirements.txt using,
+Make sure to install the dependencies in requirements.txt using,
 `pip3 install -r requirements.txt
 `

-Next, run the django migrations to ensure your database is setup properly.
+Run the django migrations to ensure your database is setup properly.
 `python3 manage.py migrate
 `

-The final step is to start the server.
+Finally, start the server.
 You can use the 'startapps.sh' file which will
 - run the redis-server (broker for celery)
 - run the celery worker
 - run the celery beat scheduler